protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->

+- Brave ships support for more than one alternative TLD backed by local IPFS node
-- We see % of `dnslink=/ipns/` going up.
+- We see % of requests to non-ICANN TLDs going up (Brave / dweb.link)
-- We see more IPNS records on DHT
-- We no longer see requests for supporting new naming systems.
+- We no longer see requests for supporting new naming systems
+- We no longer see issues filled about our stack leaking DNS names in plaintext

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

+- Mainstream browser vendors may decide supporting alternative TLDs is not worth future headache when ICANN decides to sell same name.
-- Configurable per TLDs [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) resolver for  may be not enough to mitigate concerns around centralized nature of ICANN's DNS.
+- Per TLDs [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) resolver may be not enough to mitigate concerns around centralized nature of ICANN's DNS, namely most of users or user agents  pointing their nodes at DoH endpoint from Google or Cloudflare.
-- IPNS may have other problems that block it from practical use in DNSLink records (eg. resolution still taking way longer than immutable path, making initial page load slow).
+- This is necessary gruntwork, but we may not see DNSLink adoption going up until we provide truly decentralized solution (see Future opportunities).

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_